Turkey and Italy strengthen links with trade and defense agreements - ExBulletin

 Italy considers Turkey as a key partner in the management of migration numbers and the maintenance of stability in the region.

-Meloni thanked Erdogan on Tuesday, saying that the joint measures in Turkey and Italy had led to the number of migrants from Turkey Dming to zero.
+On Tuesday, Ms. Meloni thanked Mr. Erdogan, saying that the joint measures of Turkey and Italy had resulted in the number of migrants from the fall of Turkey to zero.

 Erdogan said: We will continue our cooperation with Italy in the field of the fight against irregular migration in the coming period.